norvig/paip-lisp/docs/chapter10.md

 We have not mentioned it earlier, but there are actually two relevant measures of the amount of space consumed by a program: the amount of storage allocated, and the amount of storage retained.
 The difference is storage that is used temporarily but eventually freed.
 Lisp guarantees that unused space will eventually be reclaimed by the garbage collector.
-This happens automatically—the programmer need not and indeed can not explicitly free storage.
+This happens automatically-the programmer need not and indeed can not explicitly free storage.
 The problem is that the efficiency of garbage collection can vary widely.
 Garbage collection is particularly worrisome for real-time systems, because it can happen at any time.